lokszechung/digital-futures-travel-info-challenge/docs/user-stories.md

 5. As a user, I want to see a new view displayed when forecast data is returned, so that

+- TODO TEST: test when data is london, 4 weahter daily returned w(with info) etc
 - TODO TEST: test forecast data returned and the locations shown should be different for each search?
 - TODO TEST: Error when location doesn't exist